TaffarelJr/onion-seed/CONTRIBUTING.md

 ## How to contribute

 This is a GitHub project.
-Feel free to make use of the new Discussions tab for conversations about best practices, ideas, help, requests, etc.
+Feel free to make use of the new [Discussions](https://github.com/TaffarelJr/onion-seed/discussions) area for conversations about best practices, ideas, help, requests, etc.

-Also feel free to submit Issues and Pull Requests.
+Also feel free to submit [Issues](https://github.com/TaffarelJr/onion-seed/issues) and [Pull Requests](https://github.com/TaffarelJr/onion-seed/pulls).
 It's pretty laid back around here.